 Does the early bird always get the worm?
 Are there real biological differences between early risers and night owls?
-Everyday Einstein explains.
+Ask Science explains.

-Hi I’m Dr. Sabrina Stierwalt, the Everyday Einstein, bringing you Quick and Dirty Tips to help you make sense of science.
+Hi I’m Dr. Sabrina Stierwalt, the Ask Science, bringing you Quick and Dirty Tips to help you make sense of science.

 As an astrophysicist, I am happiest when I am at a telescope observing distant galaxies.
 My happiness is not just because I’m gathering data to further my research, but also because my body and mind feel their best at night.
 But that's not the case for everyone.
 I know plenty of folks who functon best in the early morning.

 Do we learn our sleep patterns or are they hard-wired in us from the start?
 Are there real biological differences between early risers and night owls?
 Let's find out.

 Scientists have long believed that our preferred sleep patterns (called our “chronotypes”) are genetically determined at birth.
 After all, it makes evolutionary sense for people to have varied sleep schedules.
 Someone needs to guard the cave at night!

 I can also tell you from firsthand night owl experience that living with an early riser has made caring for our infant much easier.
 There is never a question of who should get up with her in the middle of the night versus the early morning.
 (Dibs on the night!)